Meath History, Family Crest & Coats of Arms

 The surname Meath was first found in the East Riding of Yorkshire at Metham, a township, in the parish and union of Howden, wapentake of Howdenshire.
 "The township comprises 920 acres, of which two-thirds are arable.
 Metham Hall was built by Sir George Metham, whose family were long seated here."
 At the time of the Domesday census, in 1086, Metham was occupied by Ilbert de Lacy, a Norman noble.

 Some of the family were later found at Marr in the West Riding of Yorkshire.
 "It was once the residence of the family of Metham, of whose spacious and handsome mansion considerable remains existed some years since."

-Important Dates for the Meath family
+Early History of the Meath family

 This web page shows only a small excerpt of our Meath research.
 Another 34 words (2 lines of text) covering the years 1276 and 1573 are included under the topic Early Meath History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Metham, Methem, Mettam, Mettham, Meetham, Meatham, Meethem, Methan and many more.

 Early Notables of the Meath family (pre 1700)